Loading...

 Common measurement equivalents in grams

-Yes, distilled white vinegar is considered gluten-free.
-Even when it is derived from grains like wheat, the distillation process removes the gluten proteins, making it safe for individuals with celiac disease.
+Yes, distilled white vinegar is gluten-free.
+Even if made from grains like wheat, the distillation process removes gluten proteins.

 white vinegar is a versatile ingredient found in cuisines around the world.
 With 18 calories per 100g and valuable grams of protein, it's a nutritious addition to many dishes.